 Old Town Trolley

 An Old Town Trolley tour is an entertaining and inexpensive way to get the lay of the land.
-Children under 12 years old ride free and online rates for adults are as low as $27.41.
 These informative tours are packed with fascinating stories about the island.
 You also have the option to hop on and hop off at several stops throughout the tour, making the Old Town Trolley a great way to travel around town with plenty of perks.